-Marble tile is a natural floor surface covering that is quarried from mountains around the world.
+Marble has been very popular building material for millennia, quarried in mountainous regions around the world.
 Prized for its beauty, style, and elegance, this material has graced the palaces of kings and queens for centuries, making it an upscale, luxurious option for interiors.
-However there are some serious drawbacks and maintenance concerns that come with the installation of these floors, that need to be understood before a purchasing choice is made.
+When used for floors, marble has some undeniable virtues, but it also comes with some serious drawbacks and concerns that must be understood.

-Style: The biggest advantage of marble floor tile is that it can instantly elevate the appearance of a space, giving it a regal bearing that is hard to imitate.
-At the same time marble is available in multiple colors, and even in stunning multicolor mixes, providing flexible options for a variety of decorative schemes.
-Tiles can also be cut to rectangles, and triangles of varying sizes, in order to create complex mosaic piece installations.
+- Elegant style: The biggest advantage of marble floor tile is that it can instantly elevate the appearance of a space, giving it a regal bearing that is hard to imitate.
+At the same time, marble is available in multiple colors, and even in stunning multicolor mixes, providing flexible options for a variety of decorative schemes.
+Tiles can also be cut to rectangles, and triangles of varying sizes, in order to create complex mosaic installations.

-Unique: Because it is a product of the earth, every single piece of marble tile used in every single floor is a one of a kind, and there is no other like it anywhere in the world.
-In the case of multi colors this can be quite extreme, with distinct features blaring forth from every tile.
-With more solid colored looks the shifts and changes will be much more subtle and subdued, but still present, making your floor stand out with its own personality.
+- Unique appearance: Because it is a product of the earth, every single piece of marble tile used in every single floor is a one of a kind; there is no other like it anywhere in the world.
+In the case of multi-colored marble, this uniqueness can be quite pronounced, with distinct features blaring forth from every tile.
+With more solid-colored marble, the color differences shifts are much more subtle and subdued, but your floor will still stand out with its own personality.

-Natural: The look of a marble floor can bring the stunning power and dignity of a flowing mountain range into an interior space.
-Even if the material is heavily refined, the inherent feel and presence of its energy can have a potent effect, injecting an environment with trembling energy and awe, while also connecting it to the greater outside world.
+- Natural material: The look of a marble floor can bring the stunning power and dignity of a flowing mountain range into an interior space.
+Even if the material is heavily refined, the inherent feel and presence of its energy have a potent effect, infusing an environment a timeless natural aesthetic.

-Polish: Unlike most natural stones, marble is able to take a very high polish, getting silky smooth and shimmering when treated properly.
-This is a look of sophistication and glamor, that evokes the highest sense of elegance in a space.
-It’s also a truly distinct look, which can make a difference when trying to create a flooring installation that really stands out.
+- Easily polished: Unlike most natural stones, marble is able to take a very high polish, achieving a silky smooth and shimmering look when treated properly.
+This look of sophistication and glamor evokes the highest sense of elegance in a space.

 Marble Flooring Cons

-Scratches: Even though it is essentially a rock, marble is actually a relatively soft material that can be scratched, scraped, and chipped under the wrong conditions.
+- Scratches easily: Even though it is stone, marble is actually a relatively soft material that can be scratched, scraped, and chipped under the wrong conditions.
 This is especially true if the material is polished, as the imperfections will be more noticeable in the smooth, flat solid surface.
-Unfortunately, scratches can not be easily repaired without replacing the damaged material completely.
+Unfortunately, scratches cannot be easily repaired without replacing the damaged material completely.

-Acid Stains: Marble is a base on the PH scale, which means that it will have a chemical reaction whenever it comes in contact with acidic substances.
+- Acid substances can stain: Marble has a pH on the base (alkaline) side, due to its origin a sedimentary limestone.
+This means that it can have a chemical reaction whenever it comes in contact with acidic substances.
 This can include a wide variety of foods, sauces, beverages, and cleaning products.
-Unfortunately, the discoloration stains that come from these processes are permanent.
+Unfortunately, the discoloration stains that come from these materials are permanent.

-Cracks: Being relatively soft, marble floor tiles can suffer from cracking, breaks, and chips.
-If the floor is improperly installed this can be a particular problem, as any gaps between the material and the subfloor will be weak points ready to burst and break under even standard pressure.
+- Brittle: Being relatively soft, marble floor tiles can suffer from cracking, breaking, and chipping.
+If the floor is improperly installed, this can be a particular problem, as any gaps between the material and the subfloor will be weak points ready to burst and break under even standard pressure.